aryan-madan/VSPR/README.md

 # Local, private voice dictation for Windows & Mac.

+Note: At the time of making this, I did not have a Windows machine to test and debug the app.
+Please check out the Mac version for a better experience <3

 ## How It Works
 1. Recording - captures mic input
 2. Transcription - runs whisper.cpp locally on your device